Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 NON-ACADIAN FAMILIES in LOUISIANA

-Two, maybe three, perhaps four, brothers from Toulouse, France, were the progenitors of a western branch of the family that, except through marriage, had no ties to Acadia.
-They were what antebellum Louisianans called Foreign French:
+Brothers from Toulouse, France, who native Louisiaians would called Foreign French, were the progenitors of a western branch of the family that, except through marriage, had no ties to greater Acadia.
+They settled on the western prairies, and some of them married Acadians:

-Francois Crochet married Marie Louise, called Louise, Argelies, in the late 1860s or early 1870s.
-Francois died near Rayne, Acadia Parish, in September 1889; the priest who recorded his burial did not name Francois's parents, but he did say that Francois was born in France, so perhaps he was a brother of the other French-born Crochette/Crochets.
-Francois's son Auguste married Lucille Marie, daughter of Armas Gillard, at the Rayne church in April 1890.
+François married Marie Louise, called Louise, Argelies, in the late 1860s or early 1870s.
+They had a son named Auguste.
+François died near Rayne, Acadia Parish, in September 1889; the priest who recorded his burial did not give François's parents, but he did say that François was born in France, so perhaps he was a brother of the other French-born Crochette/Crochets.

 CONCLUSION

-Crochets lived in a part of Louisiana hit hard by the War Between the States.
+Crochets lived in a part of Louisiana hit hard by the War of 1861-65.
 Successive Federal incursions devastated the Lafourche and Terrebonne valleys.
-At least one member of the family, Prudent Crochet of West Baton Rouge Parish, died in Confederate service--mortally wounded in action during the Atlanta, Georgia, campaign in the summer of 1864; he had only daughters, and his younger brother did not survive childhood, so Prudent's line of the family died with him on that distant battlefield.
-A handful of his Terrebonne Parish cousins also served the Southern Confederacy in uniform, and all of them survived the conflict.
+At least one member of the family, Prudent Crochet of West Baton Rouge Parish, died in Confederate service.
+He was mortally wounded in action during the Atlanta, Georgia, campaign in the summer of 1864; he had only daughters, and his younger brother did not survive childhood, so Prudent's line of the family died with him on that distant battlefield.
+A handful of his Terrebonne Parish cousins also served Louisiana in uniform, and all of them survived the conflict.
 None of the Crouchettes of Lafayette Parish served in uniform.
 Perhaps their status as recent French immigrants exempted them from Confederate service.
 They were not exempt from the ravages of the Northern war machine, however.
 Federal armies invaded the Teche-Vermilion valleys three times during 1863-64 and devastated that part of the Bayou State where the French-born brothers lived.

 Today, dozens of Crochet families, most of them descendants of Yves Crochet, can still be found in the towns and cities of southeast Louisiana.
-Despite its late start, members of the western branch of the family became as numerous as their eastern namesakes.
-In the late 1800s, the western Crouchettes were spelling their surname Crochet, leading to some genealogical confusion.
+Despite its late start, members of the western branch of the family became as numerous as their eastern cousins.
 Western Crochets, most of them Acadians, can be found today across the southwest prairies as far as east Texas.
-They are especially numerous around the city of Jennings, in Jefferson Davis Parish.
+They are especially numerous in Jefferson Davis and Acadia parishes, near the city of Jennings.

-The family's name also is spelled Croche, Croge, Crouchet.
+The family's name also is spelled Chrochet, Crochait, Crochaix, Croche, Crochiet, Croge, Crouchet.
+[See Book Ten for the Acadian family's Louisiana "begats"]

 Settlement Abbreviations